Powerful earthquake rocks eastern Afghanistan, at least 10 killed

 The sources said the toll was preliminary and that figures are likely to rise as assessments continue.

-The United States Geological Survey said the 6.0 magnitude quake was centred 27 kilometres (17 miles) east of the city of Jalalabad in the Nangahar province.
-It happened at a depth of just 8 kilometers (5 miles).
+The United States Geological Survey said the 6.0 magnitude quake was centred 27km (17 miles) east of the city of Jalalabad in the Nangahar province.
+It happened at a depth of just 8km (5 miles).

 A short while later, another 4.5 magnitude tremor occurred near Basawul in Nangahar.

-Al Jazeera’s Kamal Hyder, reporting from the city of Lahore in Pakistan, said the effect of the earthquake was felt in a vast area of the neighbouring country too, including its Khyber Pakhtunkhwa and Punjab provinces.
+Al Jazeera’s Kamal Hyder, reporting from the city of Lahore in Pakistan, said the effect of the earthquake was felt in a vast area of the neighbouring country too, including the Khyber Pakhtunkhwa and Punjab provinces.

-“Reports from Afghanistan’s Kunar indicate entire villages have been wiped out, people are under the rubble and rescue operations are underway,” he said.
+“Reports from Afghanistan’s Kunar indicate entire villages have been wiped out, people are under the rubble and rescue operations are under way,” he said.

 “Kunar is an impoverished and mountainous region.
 The houses there are very vulnerable, built of mud and rocks.
 So they would not be able to withstand this particular earthquake, given the fact that this was shallow.
 It also happened late in the night, when a lot of people were inside their homes,” he said.